freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-build-a-rock-paper-scissors-game/build-a-rock-paper-scissors-game.md

 **User stories:**

-1. You should have a function named `getComputerChoice` function.
+1. You should have a function named `getComputerChoice`.

 1. Your `getComputerChoice` function should return "rock", "paper", or "scissors" at random.

-**Hint:** The <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random" target="_blank">Math.random</a> method returns a random number that’s greater than or equal to 0 and less than 1.
+**Hint:** The [Math.random](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) method returns a random number that’s greater than or equal to 0 and less than 1.
 Think about how you can use this to conditionally return one of the multiple choices.

 Your game will be played by a human player.
-You will write a function that takes the user choice and returns it.
+You will write a function that takes the user's choice and returns it.

 1. Create a function named `getHumanChoice`.

 1. Write the code so that `getHumanChoice` will return one of the valid choices depending on what the user inputs.

-**Hint:** Use the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt" target="_blank">prompt</a> method to get the user’s input.
+**Hint:** Use the [prompt](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt) method to get the user’s input.

-Your game will keep track of the players score.
-You will write variables to keep track of the players score.
+Your game will keep track of the player's score.
+You will write variables to keep track of the player's score.

 1. Create two new variables named `humanScore` and `computerScore` in the global scope.

 1. Initialize those variables with the value of `0`.

 Your game will be played round by round.
 You will write a function that takes the human and computer player choices as arguments, plays a single round, increments the round winner’s score and logs a winner announcement.

 1. Create a new function named `playRound`.

-1. Define two parameters for playRound. parameter one `humanChoice` and parameter two `computerChoice`.
+1. Define two parameters for `playRound`.
+Parameter one `humanChoice` and parameter two `computerChoice`.
 Use these two parameters to take the human and computer choices as arguments.

 1. Make your function’s `humanChoice` parameter case-insensitive so that players can input “rock”, “ROCK”, “RocK”, or other variations.

 1. Write the code for your `playRound` function that returns a string value representing the round winner.

-- If it is a tie it should return `"It's a tie!"`
+- If it is a tie, it should return `"It's a tie!"`.

-- If the player wins it should return `"You win! [player choice] beats [computer choice]"`.
+- If the player wins, it should return `"You win! [player choice] beats [computer choice]"`.

-- If the computer wins it should return `"You lose! [computer choice] beats [player choice]"`.
+- If the computer wins, it should return `"You lose! [computer choice] beats [player choice]"`.

 1. Increment the `humanScore` or `computerScore` variable based on the round winner.

 Your game will play 3 rounds.
-You will write a function named `playGame` that calls `playRound` to play 3 rounds, keeps track of the scores and declares a winner at the end.
+You will write a function named `playGame` that calls `playRound` to play 3 rounds, keeps track of the scores, and declares a winner at the end.

 1. Create a new function named `playGame`.

 1. Create a loop that plays 3 rounds and calls the `playRound` function each time with the human's choice and the computer's choice functions as arguments.

-1. At the end of the game, log the winner of the game based on who won the most rounds.
+1. At the end of the game, return the winner of the game based on who won the most rounds.

-- If the human player wins more rounds than the computer player, log a message that says `"You win the game!"`.
+- If the human player wins more rounds than the computer player, return a message that says `"You win the game!"`.

-- If the computer player wins more rounds than the human player, log a message that says `"You lose the game!"`.
+- If the computer player wins more rounds than the human player, return a message that says `"You lose the game!"`.

 # --hints--